lammps/lammps/doc/src/compute_pressure_cartesian.rst

 Restrictions
 """"""""""""

-This compute currently calculates the pressure tensor contributions for pair styles only (i.e. no bond, angle, dihedral, etc. contributions and in the presence of bonded interactions, the result will be incorrect due to exclusions for special bonds) and requires pairwise force calculations not available for most many-body pair styles.
+These computes calculate the pressure tensor contributions for pair styles only (i.e. no bond, angle, dihedral, etc. contributions, and in the presence of bonded interactions, the result will be incorrect due to exclusions for special bonds) and requires pairwise force calculations not available for most many-body pair styles.
 K-space calculations are also excluded.

 This compute is part of the EXTRA-COMPUTE package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.